 Previous: 9.3.
 Communication formats for describing scientific texts.

 When no interference was observed in electromagnetic waves it implied that the ether did not exist.
-When interference was observed in gravitational waves it implied that gravitons were detected.
-Electromagnetic wave interferences were understood since long time ago; however, gravitational wave interferences were experimentally measured until recent times.
+When interference was observed because of the detection of gravitational waves it implied that some mass was transformed into gravitational radiation.
+Electromagnetic wave interferences were understood long time ago; however, gravitational waves were experimentally measured until recent times.

 After this Chapter you should be able to: